Online chat: History

 The first online chat system was called Talkomatic, created by Doug Brown and David R. Woolley in 1973 on the PLATO System at the University of Illinois.
 It offered several channels, each of which could accommodate up to five people, with messages appearing on all users' screens character-by-character as they were typed.
-Talkomatic was very popular among PLATO users into the mid-1980s.
+Talkomatic was popular among PLATO users into the mid-1980s.
 In 2014, Brown and Woolley released a web-based version of Talkomatic.

 The first online system to use the actual command "chat" was created for The Source in 1979 by Tom Walker and Fritz Thane of Dialcom, Inc.

 Other chat platforms flourished during the 1980s.
 Among the earliest with a GUI was BroadCast, a Macintosh extension that became especially popular on university campuses in America and Germany.

 The first transatlantic Internet chat took place between Oulu, Finland and Corvallis, Oregon in February 1989.

 The first dedicated online chat service that was widely available to the public was the CompuServe CB Simulator in 1980, created by CompuServe executive Alexander "Sandy" Trevor in Columbus, Ohio.
 Ancestors include network chat software such as UNIX "talk" used in the 1970s.

-Chat is implemented in many video-conferencing tools.
+Chat is implemented in multiple video-conferencing tools.
 A study of chat use during work-related videoconferencing found that chat during meetings allows participants to communicate without interrupting the meeting, plan action around common resources, and enables greater inclusion.
 The study also found that chat can cause distractions and information asymmetries between participants.